edelgrace/blog/content/post/2012-04-14-lent-is-over.md

   - Internet

 ---
 Lent is over.
-I haven&#8217;t visited Room 304 or Goodreads in over 40 days.
+I haven't visited Room 304 or Goodreads in over 40 days.
 Geez, I have a lot of catching up to do.
 I did read over those 40 days but definitely not a lot.
-I&#8217;ve been swamped with school work and going to sleep at midnight every night doesn&#8217;t leave much time for reading.
+I've been swamped with school work and going to sleep at midnight every night doesn't leave much time for reading.

-So, I&#8217;ve resorted to audiobooks.
-Yeah, yeah, it&#8217;s a &#8220;lazy way of reading&#8221; but I&#8217;ve been craving some sort of world that I can delve into and just absorb.
-Lately I&#8217;ve been listening to audiobooks while doing homework or when I have a free period in class.
+So, I've resorted to audiobooks.
+Yeah, yeah, it's a "lazy way of reading" but I've been craving some sort of world that I can delve into and just absorb.
+Lately I've been listening to audiobooks while doing homework or when I have a free period in class.
 Somehow I can manage listening perfectly to an audiobook and manage to do calculus questions (and get them right) at the same time.

-So far my favourite audiobook is _Seriously&#8230; I&#8217;m Kidding_ written and narrated by Ellen Degeneres.
-Usually I&#8217;m quite weary about celebrities writing books but whew, this one was just so entertaining!
-Yeah, it&#8217;s full of laughs but what else do you expect from a comedian?
+So far my favourite audiobook is _Seriously&#8230; I'm Kidding_ written and narrated by Ellen Degeneres.
+Usually I'm quite weary about celebrities writing books but whew, this one was just so entertaining!
+Yeah, it's full of laughs but what else do you expect from a comedian?
 Ellen is just a ball of excitement and fun.
 Plus, hearing her narrate her own words really made it lively.
 However, I do want to read the printed version some time soon.

 But yeah, I have quite a lot of catching up to do.
-I wasted my whole Easter Break trying to do homework and I&#8217;m kicking my butt over it.
-I said I would do my homework in two days so I can have free time for the rest of the week but that didn&#8217;t happen.
-So now I have 130+ questions on _Wuthering Heights_, couple of questions of calculus, a chapter&#8217;s worth work of physics, and a workbook in social to do.
+I wasted my whole Easter Break trying to do homework and I'm kicking my butt over it.
+I said I would do my homework in two days so I can have free time for the rest of the week but that didn't happen.
+So now I have 130+ questions on _Wuthering Heights_, couple of questions of calculus, a chapter's worth work of physics, and a workbook in social to do.

 After I do all that, hopefully I can update my reading list.
-Here&#8217;s what I have so far:
+Here's what I have so far:

 Dec 12 2011 &#8211; Started Tomodachi